AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

 #### Conversion rate optimization (CRO)

-- **A/B testing**: Run A/B tests on different page elements (e.g., product pages, checkout process) to improve conversion rates.
+- **A/B testing**: Run A/B tests on different page elements, such as product pages or checkout process, to improve conversion rates.

 - **Cart abandonment**: Implement cart abandonment email campaigns or exit-intent pop-ups to recover lost sales.